rohankadekodi/SplitFS/README.md

 1. YCSB: `cd scripts/ycsb; ./gen_workloads.sh; cd ../..` -- This will generate the YCSB workload files to be run with LevelDB, because YCSB does not natively support LevelDB, and has been added to the benchmarks of LevelDB
 2. TPCC: `cd scripts/tpcc; ./gen_workload.sh; cd ../..` -- This will create an initial database on SQLite on which to run the TPCC workload
-3. rsync: `cd scripts/rsync/; ./rsync_gen_workload.sh; cd ../..` -- This will create the rsync workload according to the backup data distribution as mentioned in the Paper
+3. rsync: `cd scripts/rsync/; sudo ./rsync_gen_workload.sh; cd ../..` -- This will create the rsync workload according to the backup data distribution as mentioned in the Paper

 ---

 ### Run Workloads

-1. YCSB: `cd scripts/ycsb; ./run_ycsb.sh; cd ../..` -- This will run all the YCSB workloads on LevelDB (Load A, Run A-F, Load E, Run E) with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, splitfs-strict`
+1. YCSB: `cd scripts/ycsb; ./run_ycsb.sh; cd ../..` -- This will run all the YCSB workloads on LevelDB (Load A, Run A-F, Load E, Run E) with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, SplitFS-strict`
-2. TPCC: `cd scripts/tpcc; ./run_tpcc.sh; cd ../..` -- This will run the TPCC workload on SQLite3 with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, splitfs-strict`
+2. TPCC: `cd scripts/tpcc; ./run_tpcc.sh; cd ../..` -- This will run the TPCC workload on SQLite3 with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, SplitFS-POSIX`
-3. rsync: `cd scripts/rsync; ./run_rsync.sh; cd ../..` -- This will run the rsync workload with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, splitfs-strict`
+3. rsync: `cd scripts/rsync; ./run_rsync.sh; cd ../..` -- This will run the rsync workload with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, SplitFS-sync`

 ---